“What’s Hecuba to him, or he to Hecuba,

 To me, this deeply misunderstands the goals and the joys of true creativity.

-Even if we concede to Squirrel AI that curiosity (for example) is an axiomatic part of creation, they chose evidence it with reference to a deep learning system that recently outperformed human players of the game, Montezuma’s Revenge.
+Even if we concede to Squirrel AI that curiosity (for example) is an axiomatic part of creation, they choose evidence it with reference to a deep learning system that recently outperformed human players of the game, Montezuma’s Revenge.
 This might be impressive, but its a kind of curiosity needs to be closely stewarded by the machine’s human creators.
 And while evidence suggests that toddlers learn and adapt in a markedly systematic way – making inferences based on statistical probability using similar “algorithms” to AI – they are indisputably the volitional prime mover in this process.
 As Berkeley University professor and developmental psychologist Alison Gopnik characterizes it, small children “get into everything” as part of their evidence gathering.
 We know from experience that this means exploring various surroundings, artefacts, emotions, communications, sensations, etc.

 Even for a “curious” AI, their equivalent domain is necessarily limited.
 Artistic AI learns how to do art from art; it does not compose art in response to its environment.
 Yet this is a crucial component of what creative art is.
 It is a reaction to and an expression of our lived experiences.